 To help raise funds for the Humane Society, which is a not-for-profit organisation, you may volunteer to work in the Claws It thrift shop or the Book Loft book store.

 One Dog at a Time (ODAAT) organises the rescue and rehoming of animals locally, as well as transporting dogs to rescue partners in Miami, Tampa and Toronto.
-They are always looking for donors, adopters and people to accompany dogs on flights.
+They are always looking for donors, fosters, adopters and people to accompany dogs on flights.

 Pet Stores